Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 ## ![artifactory-logo](images/artifactory.png) <span>Artifactory &mdash; Introduction</span>

-Within each Artifactory server there are multiple repositories hosted.
-Locally produced artifacts are held separate from externally downloaded, dependency jars are kept separate from Maven plugins, etcetera.

-<small>Artifactory serves as a repository manager mainly for Maven artifacts,
-but the 'pro' version can do the same thing for several other package types like Bower, Docker images, Microsoft NuGet, Node.js npm, etcetera.</small>
+Artifactory serves as a repository manager mainly for Maven artifacts, but the 'pro' version can do the same thing for several other package types like Bower web packages, Docker images, Microsoft NuGet packages, NPM packages for Node.js, etcetera.

+Within each Artifactory server there are multiple repositories hosted, so:

+  - Locally produced artifacts are held separate from externally downloaded jars
+  - Dependency jars are kept separate from Maven plugins
+  - A Virtual repository can aggregate multiple _real_ ones to function as they were one

 ## ![artifactory-logo](images/artifactory.png) <span>Artifactory &mdash; Browsing a Repository</span>